 When a mobster's widow decides to testify and provide names of others involved in evil deeds, she goes undercover to avoid being killed.
-She is being escorted across country by train in order to testify.
-Cop Walter Brown and his partner are assigned the task, but the mob are on their trail.Written by
+Onboard a train going cross-country, she's being escorted in order to testify.
+Cop Walter Brown and his partner are assigned the task, but the mob are on their trail, attempting to make sure she never reaches her destination.Written by

 Col Needham <firstname.lastname@example.org>

 "She's the one for that bullet--not me!" - Night train West---carrying two mystery women.
 The secret of one can blast the crime syndicate wide open---and the key killers dare not let it happen!
 See more »

 No New York nor Los Angeles - just the claustrophobic halls of a train

 The milieus, landscapes and aesthetics of film-noir were often related to big cities and cold streets.
 In The Narrow Margin directed by Richard Fleischer the story is taken to train and the narrow halls of it, which perfectly furthers the compact feeling of the film.
 The film is very well directed and the exquisite cinematography of it reminded me of the classic The Lady Vanishes (1938) by Alfred Hitchcock, which also takes place in a train.
 This brief 75-minute long ride offers some really sharp noir-dialog and exciting twists till the last minute.
 When a mob boss dies, a police officer gets a job to escort the boss' wife from Chicago to LA to a trial.
 The task gets a little harder when a suspicious group of crooks join the train and are willing to do anything with regards to prevent the arrival of the woman to the trial.